camunigeography/muscat-conversion/doc/transliteration.md

 At the point the a page of the transliterations table is loaded, the spell-checker dynamically reads the generated Cyrillic (from BGN/PCGN) and checks for errors.
 These are marked with a red wavy underline, by wrapping words in a `<span>` tag, visible in supported browsers.
 (Firefox has native support, and Chrome requires the `--enable-experimental-web-platform-features` flag to be enabled.)

 The spell-checker library function (application::spellcheck) is supplied with a protected strings list from `transliterationProtectedStrings`.

-However, this implementation is deficient and instead needs `protectSubstrings` applied.
+The spell-checker library function is also supplied with a list of strings in `tables/dictionary.ru_RU.txt` which are dynamically added to the dictionary for the session.
+This simply avoids red-lining of words known to be correct.

 As the spell-checker is resource-intensive, and is given (by default) 1,000 record titles to check at once, the library function is equipped with support for caching via a database table, which works as follows: